We Happy Few: Gameplay

-A core element of We Happy Few is Joy, an addictive hallucinogenic drug used by most of the citizens of Wellington Wells.
-If the player opts to have their character use Joy, they will see the town in a colorful, joyful environment, and will be able to walk through the town without attracting undue attention from its citizens, but this does impair some of the character's abilities.
-As their Joy depletes, the town will revert to its dismal, war-torn state, and while the character will have full control of their abilities, they will be seen as a "downer", an enemy of Wellington Wells, and either must fight off the "Wellies" police force through melee, or use stealth to sneak around the town; furthermore, the player-character will suffer withdrawal effects from coming off Joy, impacting their health and thirst.
+A core element of We Happy Few is Joy, an addictive hallucinogenic pill used by most of the citizens of Wellington Wells to make them forget the past and be happy.
+If the player opts to have their character use Joy, they will see the town in a colorful, joyful environment, and will be able to walk through the city without attracting undue attention from its citizens.
+This allows the player to pass through "Downer Detectors" without raising suspicion, but this does impair some of the character's abilities.
+As their Joy depletes, the town will revert to its dismal, war-torn state.
+While the player will have full control of their abilities, they will be seen as a "Downer", who are seen as the enemies of the modest villages in Wellington Wells due to their "rotten behaviors bringing everybody down".
+Whenever the player is caught, they must either fight off the citizens of the town as well as the Constable Police Force through combat, or use stealth to sneak around the town and hide from his pursuers; furthermore, the player-character will suffer withdrawal effects from coming off Joy, impacting their health and thirst, as well as highly raising the suspicion meter of their enemies.
 Should the player-character take too much damage from enemies or the environment, they will have to restart at a recent checkpoint.
 Optionally, the game allows the player to enable permadeath, requiring them to restart the game should the player-character die.
-The player also must consider the type of residents in each district within Wellington Wells and make sure they also do not stand out due to clothing or other appearance aspects.
-Residents of a wealthy district may become suspicious of the player-character if they are dressed in rags, even if they have taken their Joy.
+The player must also account for their clothing, as if the player-character is caught wearing a torn suit, no matter if they take their Joy, they will be hunted down by the residents of the town.
+Some pieces of clothing allow you to conform in restricted areas, disarm traps in broad daylight without a fuss, or take honey from bees without being stung to death.